 Gaelic Medium Education (GME) is when teaching of subjects is in Scottish Gaelic.
 This is more than just teaching Gaelic as a language.
 In GME any subject (e.g. history, maths, geography) can be taught in Gaelic.

-On 8th December, 2017 City of Edinburgh Council (CEC) started an “informal consultation” to:
+On 8th December 2017 CEC started an “informal consultation” to:

 (1) move secondary Gaelic Medium Education (GME) from JGHS to Drummond;